grandjeanmartin/intellectualcooperation/publications.md

 * **Irish, Tomás**.
 Feeding the Mind: Humanitarianism and the Reconstruction of European Intellectual Life, 1919–1933.
 Cambridge University Press, 2023.
 * **Li, Kaiyi**, and **Huimei Zhou**. ‘[The International Committee on Intellectual Cooperation and Chinese Cultural Diplomacy during the Interwar Period](https://doi.org/10.1080/07075332.2023.2260386)’.
 The International History Review, 2023, 1–18.
 * **Lor, Peter Johan**. ‘[IFLA in the International Arena before the Second World War: Evidence from the Actes Du Comité International Des Bibliothèques, and the Digitized League of Nations Archives](https://repository.ifla.org/handle/123456789/2811)’.
 Mons: International Federation of Library Associations and Institutions (IFLA), 2023.
 * **Schläpfer, Anne-Frédérique**.
-‘L’histoire Littéraire Au Prisme Des Institutions Internationales’.
+‘L’histoire littéraire au prisme des institutions internationales’.
 Colloquium Helveticum, no. 52 (2023): 101–16.

 ### 2022
 * **Carbó-Catalan, Elisabet**.
 ‘Foreign Catalan Projection.
 An Overview of the Catalan Case’.
 Comparative Literature Studies, 2022.